nitvirus/nitvirus.github.io/_posts/2017-11-08-Drupal-8-Creating-URL-alias-programatically.md

 {% endhighlight %}

-In this custom hook we are using path.alias.storage `service` to declare the url
+In this custom hook we are using path.alias.storage `service` to declare the url path.

 {% highlight php %}
 $path = \Drupal::service('path.alias_storage')->save("/node/" . $nid, "/virtual/" . $nid.'/'. $title, "en");

 {% endhighlight %}

+Hope this helps.